NimJay/new-tab-page-chrome-extension/README.md

 To publish a new version of this Chrome extension on the Chrome Web Store, follow these steps:

-1. Update the `manifest_version` in the `manifest.json` file.
+1. Update the `version` in the `manifest.json` file.
 Commit your change.
 1. Go to the [Chrome Web Store Developer Dashboard](https://chrome.google.com/webstore/devconsole/).
 1. Zip the `src/` folder and upload it as a new package on the Chrome Web Store.
-Make sure to include the update to `manifest_version`.
+Make sure to include the update to `version`.
 You will need to wait on a review.
 1. Create a [new release on GitHub](https://github.com/NimJay/new-tab-page-chrome-extension/releases).

 ## Report bugs, feature requests, and questions